 Theta Alpha Kappa (Religious Studies) scarlet

-Accreditation: Lynchburg College is accredited/approved by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), American Medical Association for Premedical Training, the State Department of Education of Virginia for Teacher Certification, Virginia State Board of Nursing, Commission on Collegiate Nursing Education, Commission on Accreditation of Allied Health Education Programs (CAAHEP) (exercise physiology major), the Council for Accreditation of Counseling and Related Education Programs (CACREP), Commission on Accreditation of Athletic Training Education (CAATE), North American Society for Sport Management, and Association of College Business Schools and Programs (ACBSP).
+Accreditation: University of Lynchburg is accredited/approved by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), American Medical Association for Premedical Training, the State Department of Education of Virginia for Teacher Certification, Virginia State Board of Nursing, Commission on Collegiate Nursing Education, Commission on Accreditation of Allied Health Education Programs (CAAHEP) (exercise physiology major), the Council for Accreditation of Counseling and Related Education Programs (CACREP), Commission on Accreditation of Athletic Training Education (CAATE), North American Society for Sport Management, and Association of College Business Schools and Programs (ACBSP).

 Approval of doctoral-level degrees: As of December 8, 2009, the College was approved by SACSCOC to offer up to three doctorate programs.